 A correlogram, known as an autocorrelation plot or autocorrelation function plot, depicts the autocorrelation function (ACF) of a time series that displays the correlation coefficients between the observations of a time series and their lagged values at various time intervals.
-By evaluating the patterns and magnitudes of these coefficients, analysts can detect the presence of autocorrelation in the data, which aids in the discovery of underlying temporal structures such as seasonality or trends.
+By evaluating the patterns and magnitudes of these coefficients, analysts can detect the presence of autocorrelation in the data, which helps in identifying underlying temporal structures, such as seasonality or trends.